SSWConsulting/SSW.People.Profiles/Jerwin-Parker/Jerwin-Parker.md

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile

 Jerwin is responsible for managing SSW (SSW Consulting) and SSW Digital (Digital Agency) global marketing activities.
-He works closely with all aspects of the business, collaborating with the Design, Video-production, Sales, Management and Developer team.
+He works closely and collaborates regularly on projects  with the Design, Video-production, Sales, Management and Developer team.

 He brings with him an extensive background in marketing, events, design thinking and innovation, with a passion for Fitness, Wellness and Technology.
 Jerwin was one of the first-ever to complete a triple degree in Business, Creative Intelligence Innovation, and Entrepreneurship (Honours) within less than 5 years.

-But his feats are not just his ability to obtain his triple degree - on top of his studies, he's worked for an array of organisations building upon his skills in marketing, leadership, innovation and strategy.
-These organisations include the likes of Microsoft, Aurecon, UTS: Innovation and Entepreneurship Unit, and more.
+Jerwin has worked for an array of organisations building upon his skills in marketing, leadership, innovation and strategy.

-From working as an Evangelist for the Microsoft Consumer Device and Sales team, an Event Marketing Manager at one of Australia's leading University Event Service,  leading a market research project with the Australian Human Rights Commission, to working as an team lead for Humanitarian Affairs Asia - Jerwin's impacts are far and wide.
+From working as an Evangelist for the Microsoft Consumer Device and Sales team, driving Innovative strategies as an Event Marketing Manager at I Heart Uni (Australia's leading University Event Service), to leading a market research project with the Australian Human Rights Commission, to working as an Team Lead for Humanitarian Affairs Asia - Jerwin's impacts are far and wide.

-Jerwin finished within the top 10 of his Marketing capstone cohort, Creative Intelligence and Innovation cohort and Entrepreneurship (Honours) cohort.
+Academically, Jerwin finished within the top 10 of his Marketing capstone cohort, Creative Intelligence and Innovation cohort and Entrepreneurship (Honours) cohort.

 He is an experienced public speaker, and has presented numerous projects to several crowds.
 From being selected to present to Dyson Australia in implementing an Innovative Marketing campaign to speaking to 1500 Global Youth delegates at the University Scholars Leadership Symposium, he can present compelling ideas.